renzexuan2002-lang/multiple-imputation-mice-R/README.md

 stfedu       4.142  4.168  4.128  4.128  4.140  0.016
 ```

-Standard deviations across the 5 imputed datasets are very small, confirming stable and consistent imputations.
+Standard deviations across the 5 imputed datasets are small relative to each variable's scale, confirming stable and consistent imputations.

 ---